What are the symptoms of Lyme disease?

 - Swollen glands

-- Expanding skin rash (however, many people never get or see a rash)
+- Expanding, bruise-like or unusual skin rash (however, many people never get or see a rash)

 CORNWALL • ALEXANDRIA • CASSELMAN • HAWKESBURY • ROCKLAND • WINCHESTER